Posted by Kim:

 Connor looked so tiny in his car seat it seemed like it really wasn't very protective.

-old Connor had his pull through surgery, they removed the lower sigmoid region and he began popping right away and hasn't stopped since!
+At 3 months old Connor had his pull through surgery, they removed the lower sigmoid region and he began popping right away and hasn't stopped since!
 I was very impressed with the care we received at Denver Children's Hospital and I was particularly impressed with our doctors Dr Karrer and Dr Hendrickson.
 While I never imagined this situation happening I was so thankful to have such a great hospital close by!

 No comments: